 Plagiarism or any other act of academic dishonesty will result minimally in the instructor's assigning the grade of "F" for the assignment or examination.
 The instructor may impose a more severe sanction, including a grade of "F" in the course.
-All instances of academic dishonesty must be reported by the instructor to the appropriate area head and to the office of the Dean of the School of Communication.
+All instances of academic dishonesty must be reported by the instructor to the Associate and Assistant Deans of the School of Communication.
+Instructors must provide the appropriate information and documentation when they suspect an instance of academic misconduct has occurred.
+The instructor must also notify the student of their findings and sanction.